dscape/rewrite/README.md

                      </routes>
      Dispatches to : /resource/user.xqy?action=get&user=dscape

-You can also combine dynamic and static paths:
+The colon in `:user` lets the routing algorithm know that it shouldn't be evaluated as a string but rather as a dynamic resource.
+You can even combine dynamic and static paths:

      Request       : GET /user/dscape
      routes.xml    : <routes>